Shopping in English

 But when we live fully in a country, but are still learning the language, the fun wears of quickly, and shopping can become a big hassle.
 When we learn English online, we can take our time absorbing the important vocabulary we need to know, and also the phrases that we are likely to hear, or will want to use.

-This article will help you to gain the understanding and language you need to go shopping with confidence.
+This article will help you to gain the understanding and language you need to go shopping in English with confidence.

 This is a useful service most larger shops now offer.
 There are many advantages to a person who is still learning to speak English.
 There is a picture of the product you want to buy, and the process of buying is usually simple to follow.